benjymous/annotations/sandman/sandman.31.md

 Norton himself, as made evident on the next page.

 Page 8 panel 3:  Grown-up:  An unusual concept to apply to the Endless.
+(BUT! : Death tells Dream that Delirium is "just a kid" in Brief Lives.
+Of course, this flies in the face of earlier destriptions of the Endless, most notably in The Season of Mists, where it is said "the Endless to not measure time like we do".)

 Page 9 panel 1:  The second September.
 This is Samuel Langhorne Clemens (Nov 1835-1910, making him 28 at this time), who would one day become the